github/rally/.github/README.md

 - Having this file in the root of the repository is what signals the **Probot-Rally GitHub App** to view all configured events for the repository
 - The configuration file allows users to make small customizations to how the bot interacts with their codebase
 - Users will also want to configure `protected branches` to help make sure all rules are followed and enforced by the validator bot
+- If a default configuration for all repositories in an organization is desirable, create a `.github/probot-rally.yml` file in a repository called `[ORG_NAME]/rally-validator-config`.
+The name of this configuration repository can also be set as an environment variable.